Alien Forest Use

 ALIEN FOREST USE

 Due to extensive habitat destruction, the Maui ‘Alauahio (Paroreomyza montana) occurs in two known disjunct populations where habitat conditions vary extensively.
 The primary population occurs in wet and mesic montane native forests dominated by ʻōhiʻa (Metrosideros polymorpha).
 The second separate population occurs in non-native forests within Polipoli State Recreation Area or Kula Forest Reserve.
+These birds may express differences in their behavior and ecology that have allowed them to exploit these novel environments.
 The Polipoli population lives in dry and mesic forests that were originally koa (Acacia koa.), māmane (Sophora chrysophylla.) and ʻōhiʻa.
-However, after an experimental forest project in the 1930s it is now dominated by pine (Pinus spp.), eucalyptus (Eucalyptus spp.), ash (Fraxinus spp.), redwood (Sequoia spp.) and cedar (Thuja spp).
-These birds express differences in their behavior and ecology that have allowed them to exploit these new environments.
+However, after an experimental forest project in the 1930s it is now dominated by non-native plants, like pine (Pinus spp.), eucalyptus (Eucalyptus spp.), ash (Fraxinus spp.), redwood (Sequoia spp.) and cedar (Thuja spp).

 If you are interested in becoming an MFBRP graduate student, please visit here.